lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 _Iris peers into Sanya's new room and giggles._

-> That’s the room I always used to stay in.
+> That's the room I always used to stay in.

 **Bagelwrecker** _(08-Sep-18 05:07 PM)_